 - Hydrodynamics, including linear, nonlinear and/or extended MHD

 - Fast particle physics and burning plasma issues

 - Scenario development and control

-The language of the workshop will be in English and it will be open to all.
+The workshop’s language will be in English, and it will be open to all.

 Similar to the process for last year’s Special Issue in Plasma Physics and Controlled Fusion journal, selected presentations will be invited, by mutual agreement, to submit a journal paper after the workshop to a special issue published in Plasma Physics and Controlled Fusion (IOP).